 Once we are settled and refreshed with some fresh Aguas Frescas (flavored infused traditional drink) we are going to start preparing the food, I’ll assign to the participants different tasks and responsibilities in order to achieve our main goal; having our three-course-meal menu prepared.
 When the food is ready, we are going to share the table and finish the journey while enjoying the delicious things we worked on.

 I created this workshop, Cooking Class Tortillas and Nixtamal, in Oaxaca City that shares this ancestral practice and made it useful to chefs, researchers, and food passionates.
-We will discuss the relevance of keeping these traditions alive.
+We will discuss the relevance of corn in food systems and how the dominance of corporations are putting in risk life and techniques like Milpa.
 The importance of how ingredients like corn, beans, pumpkins, and Quelites (herbs) are grown.
-The significance of ecosystems like the Milpa, which is a hack developed by the indigenous habitants centuries ago.
+The significance of ecosystems like the Milpa, which is a virtuous techbique developed centuries ago..

 As we learn and discuss those topics, we are going to cook and prepare corn-based traditional dishes that are the result of those ancestral practices.